Greek March unemployment rises, youth hardest hit

 "I had many dreams.
 The only dream I have now is to survive the day and eventually find a home," said Marialena, 41, a homeless AIDS patient who declined to give her last name.

-Scrambling for ways to ease the pain for Greeks, Athens wants to tap about 170 million euros of EU regional development funds to launch job programmes and has asked the European Commission to approve the move.
+Scrambling for ways to ease the pain for Greeks, Athens wants to tap about 170 million euros (114.2 million pounds) of EU regional development funds to launch job programmes and has asked the European Commission to approve the move.

 A turnaround will take time to be felt in the labour market even if recovery sets in next year as authorities project.
 The central bank projects unemployment will peak at 28 percent before it starts to decline in 2015.